Director and Principle Investigator

 Graduate Research Assistants

-MiKaila (she/her) is a second-year Dual-Title PhD student in the Human Development and Family Science and Gerontology programs from DuBois, Pennsylvania.
+MiKaila (she/her) is a third-year Master's student in the Human Development and Family Science program at Purdue University from DuBois, Pennsylvania.
 She received her Bachelors of Science from Slippery Rock University of Pennsylvania in Psychology with a concentration in Neuroscience.
-She is so excited to work in the Relationships & Health Lab as she explores her research interests in understanding coregulation between romantic partners, how stress and adversity impacts romantic relationships, and, in turn, how relationships can act as a buffer to those adverse and stressful experiences to better the health and well-being of couples.
-MiKaila looks forward to her PhD journey in the Relationships & Health Lab at Purdue and is excited for all of the experiences and opportunities in her upcoming years here.
-In her free time, MiKaila loves hiking outdoors, writing, trying new coffee shops, facetiming her friends and family back home, and spending time with her kitten, Juniper.
+She enjoys working in the Relationships & Health Lab as she explores her research interests in how stressors that occur across different life course stages influence the psychoneuroimmunological and biobehavioral health outcomes in aging couples, and how relational dynamics either buffer or exacerbate stresses adverse health outcomes.
+In her free time, MiKaila loves hiking outdoors, trying new coffee shops, facetiming her friends and family back home, and spending time with two cats: Juniper & Briar.

 MiKaila Leonard, BS

-Carly (she/her) is a second-year Doctor of Audiology (AuD) student from Indianapolis, IN.
+Carly (she/her) is a third-year Doctor of Audiology (AuD) student from Indianapolis, IN.
 She received her Bachelors of Science degree in Speech Language and Hearing Sciences from Purdue University in May 2023.
-In addition to being part of the Relationships and Health Lab, she is a teaching assistant for HDFS and is a member of the Student Academy of Audiology.
 Carly joined the lab because she has always been interested in relationships and overall health and is eager to learn how the two interact.
 As a future audiologist, she wants to learn how the dynamics of her patients' relationships might affect their health outcomes.
 She is excited to be a part of the lab to gain knowledge that could help her future patients.
 In her free time, Carly loves to travel, workout, go to concerts, and spend time with family and friends.

 Undergraduate Research Assistants